apigee/devrel/tools/apigee-x-trial-provision/README.md

 This is an optional section.
 You can skip it if you know what you are doing.
 If it is your first time in GCP, follow these instructions.

 As Apigee X instance provisioning is a long-running operation, it is recommended to use your working PC terminal or to provision a bastion VM.
-Bastion VM is also useful for troubleshooting, at it would be able to access private networks IP addresses.
+Bastion VM is also useful for troubleshooting, at it would be able to access private network addresses.

 We are following Best Security Practices here to use a Bastion host and a Service Account to execute gcloud commands and not to expose operator credentials.
 For Details, see <https://cloud.google.com/compute/docs/access/create-enable-service-accounts-for-instances#best_practices>.